canonical/kafka-k8s-operator/docs/explanation/cluster-configuration.md

 The values for the configuration parameters mentioned above are stored in znodes, the hierarchical unit data structure in Apache ZooKeeper.
 A znode is represented by its path and can both have data associated with it and children nodes.
 Apache ZooKeeper clients interact with its data structure similarly to a remote file system that would be synced between the Apache ZooKeeper units for high availability.
-For a Charmed Apache Kafka K8s related to a Charmed Apache ZooKeeper K8s:
+For a Charmed Apache Kafka K8s integrated with a Charmed Apache ZooKeeper K8s:

 - the list of the broker ids of the cluster can be found in `/kafka-k8s/brokers/ids`
 - the endpoint used to access the broker with id `0` can be found in `/kafka-k8s/brokers/ids/0`